The Victoria’s Secret $1 Million Fantasy Bra Is Actually Worth About $57,000, Expert Says

 “The overvaluation of the bra is very clear because of what we know about the price of synthetic diamonds,” Mobley told the New York Post.
 “Currently selling for $800 USD per carat, the reported 71 carats included in the bra would only be worth $56,800 USD.
 When you add the price of the stones to the cost of workmanship and the price of the metal — the total value would still be far below six figures.”

 The value in past years, when real gems were used, was likely much closer to the $1 million figure.
-Vut for Victoria’s Secret, using synthetic rather than real diamonds has a value in and of itself.
+But for Victoria’s Secret, using synthetic rather than real diamonds has a value in and of itself.
 The company was able to spin some publicity when it switched from genuine gems to lab-grown and for its partnership with Swarovski.

 Introducing the $1 Million Dream Angels #VSFantasyBra, worn by @elsahosk & designed by Atelier Swarovski.
 See it sparkle on the runway in the #VSFashionShow, Sunday, Dec.
 2 at 10/9c on @ABCNetwork. https://t.co/uCo2JsirUy pic.twitter.com/f1BnlX3QYE